ll-h/mutexed/README.md

 # TODOs
 * test on more environments
+* copy and move constructors
 * test `auto const` for the structured bindings
-* documentation as Github pages
 * installation guide
 * make `with_all_locked` take the function as its last argument instead of first
 * provide a structure bindings API for acquiring several `Mutexed`s